musab-tatek/nixpacks-python/README.md

 # nixpacks-python

-`nixpacks-python` is a Python library for building source images using [Nixpacks](https://github.com/railwayapp/nixpacks), a versatile source builder.
+`nixpacks-python` is a Python library for building source images using [Nixpacks](https://github.com/railwayapp/nixpacks).

 ## Installation